 Speed in any unit.
 Distance in miles, kilometers, or nautical miles.
 Altitude in feet or meters.
 Defaults follow your locale; switch any time.

-Trip history · Pro
+Speed limits · Pro

 Record a trip and Velocita keeps the route — colored by speed, with pause segments left visible — and pairs it with speed-over-time and elevation charts drawn straight from the recording.
 Add a title, a note, a category, mark a favorite.